Personal name: Eastern name order

-The order family name, given name, commonly known as the Eastern name order, began to be prominently used in Ancient China and subsequently influenced the East Asian cultural sphere (China, Japan (currently), Korea and Vietnam) along with Cambodia, Laos, Malaysia (among the Chinese communities).
-It is also used in the southern and northeastern parts of India, as well as in Central Europe by Hungarians.
-In Uganda, the ordering "traditional family name first, Western-origin given name second" is also frequently used.
+The order family name, given name, commonly known as the Eastern name order, began to be prominently used in Ancient China and subsequently influenced the East Asian cultural sphere (China, Japan, Korea, and Vietnam) and particularly among the Chinese communities in Cambodia, Laos, Indonesia, Malaysia, Singapore, or the Philippines.
+It is also used in the southern and northeastern parts of India, and by the Khmer and Hmong of Southeast Asia, as well as by Hungary, and the Mordvins of the former Soviet Union.
+In Uganda, the ordering "traditional family name first, Western origin given name second" is also frequently used.
+German names in rural areas where heavy dialect is spoken also use eastern name order.

-In the USSR and modern day Russia, personal initials are often written in eastern order when signing official documents (rus. ФИО "family name - given name - patronymic name"), i.e. Stalin J.V.

 When East Asian names are transliterated into the Latin alphabet, some people prefer to convert them to the Western order, while others leave them in the Eastern order but write the family name in capital letters.
 To avoid confusion, there is a convention in some language communities, e.g., French, that the family name should be written in all capitals when engaging in formal correspondence or writing for an international audience.
-In Hungarian, the Eastern order of Japanese names is officially kept and Hungarian transliteration is used (e.g. :hu:Mijazaki Hajao), but Western name order is also sometimes used with English transliteration (e.g. Hayao Miyazaki).
+In Hungarian, the Eastern order of Japanese names is officially kept, and Hungarian transliteration is used (e.g. Mijazaki Hajao in Hungarian), but Western name order is also sometimes used with English transliteration (e.g. Hayao Miyazaki).
+This is also true for Hungarian names in Japanese, e.g. Ferenc Puskás (プシュカーシュ・フェレンツ, written in the same Eastern order "Puskás Ferenc").